Passport & China Visa Instructions

-- be valid for 6 months after the scheduled entry date to China.
-How to renew a passport
+- Be valid for 6 months after the scheduled entry date to China.

-- be signed (parents/guardians may sign for minors) How to add pages
+- Be signed (parents/guardians may sign for minors)

-P. R. China has an embassy in Washington DC and 5 consulates in Los Angeles, San Francisco, Chicago, Houston, and New York.
-Please find the detailed address and contact information below.
+P. R. China has an embassy in Washington DC and consulates in Los Angeles, San Francisco, Chicago, Huston, and New York.
+Please find the detailed address and contact information in the table below; this table will also specify which consulate offices will handle certain states.
 You may submit your visa application at any of these consulates.
-Please be advised that Chinese Consulate does not accept mail-in visa application due to increased security measures.
+Please be advised that China Consulate do not accept mail-in visa application due to increased security measures.
 If you choose to handle the visa application yourself, you must physically present your application and documents to the China Consulate, or, entrust someone to handle the application on your behalf.
-It takes four (4) to five (5) business days for the consulate to process a visa application; Rush fee applies if you require an express service.
+It takes 4 to 5 business days for the consulate to process a visa application and a rush fee applies if you require express service.